emrahu/WeatherApp/README.md

 This weather app is in active development, I welcome your feedback!
 Here is a way to get in touch:
 * [GitHub Issues](https://github.com/emrahu/WeatherApp/issues) - For generally applicable issues and feedback.

+### Improvements
+* Toggle units
+*  Use RxSwift
+* Multiple cities
+* Images can be handled more efficiently
+* Get average temperature for future forecasts

 ### Help
 * Find a bug?
 [Open an issue](https://github.com/emrahu/WeatherApp/issues)